Sign Up

 Basic Allowance for Housing (BAH) Overview

-Basic Allowance for Housing, or BAH, is a monthly housing stipend provided by the military to qualified service members.
-Due to the fact that not all military personnel qualify for on-base housing, BAH serves as the mechanism that the government uses to ensure access to quality housing for these individuals.
+Basic Allowance for Housing, or BAH, is a monthly housing stipend provided by the military to qualified servicemembers.
+Since not all military personnel qualify for on-base housing, BAH serves as the mechanism the government uses to ensure access to quality housing for these individuals.

 1. Single officers and senior enlisted